-Waiting is perhaps the easiest of the 8 Wastes of Lean to overlook.
+Waiting is perhaps the easiest of manufacturing wastes to overlook.
 Essentially, this waste occurs when time is lost as a result of a sag in productivity.
 Examples include: workers waiting on material, production stopped for equipment cool downs or maintenance, and too many reviews required before process continues.

 Waiting time is often precipitated by unevenness in production and can result in excess inventory or overproduction.
 In an office setting, a good example of waste is unnecessary or excessive meetings, long email chains, long queue of files waiting to be approved, etc.

 The best way to combat waiting waste is implementing continuous flow or single piece flow into your business production processes.

 This is new addition to the 8 Wastes.
 Though not acknowledged by the Toyota Production System, this 8th waste refers to the waste of human talent.
 This waste occurs when companies have management that doesn't utilize employees expertise, experience, and skill.
 Instead of inviting employees to use their knowledge to help improve processes, they're only expected to follow orders.
 The consequence of this is often inefficient, stale manufacturing processes and a workforce that doesn't feel comfortable offering suggestions.

 Another way this waste rears its head is when workers aren't sufficiently trained.
 For companies to operate efficiently and productively, they must fully invest in their workers, and complete training is a great place to start.